stackforge/fuel-docs/pages/reference-architecture/7000-vcenter.rst

 and from vCenter,
 where advanced vSphere features can be accessed.

-This enables Nova Compute to deploy workloads on vSphere and allows vSphere features such as vMotion workload migration, vSphere High Availability, and Dynamic Resource Scheduling (DRS).
+This enables Nova-compute to deploy workloads on vSphere and allows vSphere features such as vMotion workload migration, vSphere High Availability, and Dynamic Resource Scheduling (DRS).
 DRS is enabled